 Melatonin supports the body’s cells, by promoting the growth of cells under normal circumstances.
 Discretionary actions of melatonin allow it to benefit normal cells and tissues while supporting the body’s defenses against pathological cells and tissues.

-In addition, research has found evidence that melatonin appears to stop apoptosis — a process in which cells infected with a virus actually kill themselves in an attempt to stop the spread of a disease.
+In addition, research has found evidence that melatonin appears to stop apoptosis — a process in which cells infected with a virus actually kill themselves in an attempt to stop the spread of disease.
 Although this apoptosis response can be helpful in some diseases, it can cause even more misery in some illnesses such as coronavirus.

 Melatonin is known to stimulate the immune system.
 Although it does not directly attack viruses, it helps our body’s own defenses to act more efficiently.
 This can lead to fewer symptoms and ultimately a better chance of surviving this feared disease.